 1. Data-driven Marketing: The 15 Metrics Everyone in Marketing Should Know

 I first found this book several years ago, and I have given copies to many of my team members over the years.
 One time we even bought autographed copies to give to the team as part of an offsite.
-There are some gaps in my opinion – for example, I think it could have more insights into social media, but it still provides a solid foundation for the metrics marketers need to succeed, and importantly, impact the business.
+There are some gaps in my opinion – for example, I think it could have more insights into social media.
+However, it still provides a solid foundation for the metrics marketers need to succeed and, significantly, impact the business.
 The author, Mark Jeffery, knows a thing or two about the topic.
-He is both Director of Technology and a senior lecturer at Kellogg School of Management and he is managing partner of Agile Insights, a marketing and technology consultancy, www.agileinsights.com.
+He is both Director of Technology and a senior lecturer at Kellogg School of Management, and he is managing partner of Agile Insights, a marketing and technology consultancy, www.agileinsights.com.

-As Kelly Cook, VP of Marketing at DSW says, “Data-Driven Marketing accomplishes the one thing that is most critical when running a marketing organization: using data to drive profits.
+As Kelly Cook, CMO at David’s Bridal, says, “Data-Driven Marketing accomplishes the one thing that is most critical when running a marketing organization: using data to drive profits.
 He stresses the critical relationships between business and IT and how, in concert, these two forces can truly revolutionize business results.”

 2. Lean Analytics: Use Data to Build a Better Startup Faster